-While Joanne Hollows and Rachel Moseley are addressing the relation between popular culture per se and feminist academics’ examination of it, this passage harbours an uncanny reflection on Miranda’s feminist ‘good sense’ in the sequence quoted above.
+Joanne Hollows and Rachel Moseley are addressing the relation between popular culture per se and feminist academics’ examination of it, but this passage harbours an uncanny reflection on Miranda’s feminist ‘good sense’ in the sequence quoted above.
 In positioning herself as a ‘feminist’ character (although not named as such), Hart occupies a dangerous position.
 The stereotyped ‘feminist’ is often imagined in popular media as a monstrous other, just as ‘proper’ feminism asserts its difference from its popular sisters (McRobbie 2009: 24-53).
-Hart does not name her comedy as feminist, and proposes it as ‘common sense’ – however several feminist academics have noted the political tendencies of Miranda in their commentaries on her work (Brecker 2013, Gray 2012, Larrea 2013).
-The hunger evident in academic and popular responses to Miranda demonstrates the paucity of popular alternatives to a mediatised culture awash with airbrushed and overworked images of women.
-Hart’s class identity, like that of her character in Miranda, enables her to voice a feminist critique of neoliberal postfeminism but is also problematic because it speaks from and for the authority of a specific class position.
+Hart does not name her comedy as feminist, and proposes it as ‘common sense’ – however several academics have noted the feminist tendencies of Miranda in their commentaries on her work (Becker 2013, Gray 2012, Larrea 2013).
+The hunger evident in academic and popular responses to Miranda undoubtedly demonstrates the paucity of popular alternatives to a mediatised culture awash with airbrushed images of women.
+Hart’s class identity, like that of her character in Miranda, enables her to voice a feminist critique of neoliberal postfeminism but is problematic because it speaks from and for the unacknowledged authority of a specific class position.
+As Gareth Palmer notes in his critique of lifestyle television: ‘This is the power of the norm operated by the middle class, those whose taste determines an increasing number of areas’ (2004: 184).
+In these terms the celebration of Hart’s feminist politics may be premature, as any challenge to the ‘norm’ the sitcom character and the celebrity offer is always already reincorporated by the cultural capital of Hart’s class identity.

-Hart’s critique of neoliberal postfeminism is also evident in her autobiography, Is It Just Me?, a Christmas 2012 best-seller.
-Is It Just Me addresses what Hart calls ‘the real coalface of life’ (2012:17), with witty analysis of everyday embarrassments and confusions.
-The autobiography is now a standard marker of the celebrity comic (see, for example, Fey 2011, Kaling 2011, McPartlin and Donnelly 2010, Walliams 2013,).
-As Sarah Silverman notes in the preface to her own bestselling autobiography, The Bedwetter, ‘I’m not writing this book to share wisdom or to inspire people.
+A critique of neoliberal postfeminism is also visible in Hart’s autobiography, Is It Just Me?, a Christmas 2012 best-seller.
+The book addresses what Hart calls ‘the real coalface of life’ (2012:17), with witty analysis of everyday embarrassments and confusions.
+The autobiography is now a standard marker of the celebrity comic (see, for example, Fey 2011, Kaling 2011, McPartlin and Donnelly 2010, Walliams 2013).
+As Sarah Silverman notes in the preface to her bestselling autobiography, The Bedwetter, ‘I’m not writing this book to share wisdom or to inspire people.
 I’m writing this book because I am a famous comedian, which is how it works now’ (2010:xiv).
 Hart’s autobiographical narrative closely mirrors the verbal style of Miranda, which also topped Christmas 2012 ratings, beating off Downton Abbey, Dr Who and Strictly Come Dancing.
 Several chapters of Is It Just Me? address feminist concerns about the beauty industry, body image and the social construction of femininity, with titles such as ‘Beauty’, ‘Bodies’, ‘Exercise’ and ‘Diet’.
 The book as a whole argues against a consumerist femininity which is thin, passive and neurotic.
 In Chapter 6, ‘Beauty’, Hart addresses the concept of ‘taking myself seriously as a woman’, asking what that phrase entails:

 Is it a fine lady scientist, a ballsy young anarchist with tights on her head or a feminist intellectual from the 1970s nose-down in Simone de Beauvoir?
 Or is it what I think my friend meant when she said ‘woman’, which is really ‘aesthetic object’.
 Clothes horse.
 Show pony.
 General beautiful piece of well-groomed stuff that’s lovely to look at?
 (2012: 94-95)

-What follows is a comic deconstruction of the rigours of feminine grooming, examining spas, hairdressing salons and the beauty myth, pointing out the gender imbalance:
+What follows is a comic deconstruction of the rigours of feminine grooming, examining spas, hairdressing salons and the beauty myth, pointing out the gender imbalance at work here: